Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 It primarily works like a pest control powder which “eats through” the exoskeleton of insects and dries them out.

-Moreover, since the DE works on a mechanical level more than a chemical one, the insects do not develop any resistance to diatomaceous earth.
+Moreover, since diatomaceous earth works on a mechanical level more than a chemical one, the insects do not develop any resistance to diatomaceous earth.

 This becomes an eco-friendly alternative for killing insects as you can avoid using toxic sprays and insecticides.